qmk/qmk_firmware/docs/newbs_getting_started.md

     qmk config user.keyboard=clueboard/66/rev4

 You can also set your default keymap name.
-Most people use their github username here, and we recommend that you do too.
+Most people use their GitHub username here, and we recommend that you do too.

     qmk config user.keymap=<github_username>